Consumer Medicine Information

 What APO-Candesartan looks like

-APO-Candesartan 4 mg tablets: Light pink, round, biconvex tablet with '291' on one side and a break line on the other side
+APO-Candesartan 4 mg tablets: Light pink, round, biconvex uncoated mottled tablet with ‘291’ on one side and a break line on the other side

 APO-Candesartan 8mg tablets: Light pink, round, biconvex, uncoated mottled tablet with ‘292’ on one side and a break line on the other side